ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 --------------------

 If you do not have upload access to the archive, you should ask your sponsor for help in the first instance.
-If you don’t have a sponsor, you can `ask a patch pilot <https://discourse.ubuntu.com/t/ubuntu-patch-pilots/37705>`__ or try asking generally on `#ubuntu-devel on
+If you don't have a sponsor, you can `ask a patch pilot <https://discourse.ubuntu.com/t/ubuntu-patch-pilots/37705>`__ or try asking generally on `#ubuntu-devel on